yoember/yoember.github.io/index.md

 ## <a name='lesson-1'></a>Lesson 1

-This tutorial uses the latest Ember-CLI tool (v2.3.0-beta.2).
+This tutorial uses the latest Ember CLI tool (v2.3.0-beta.2).

-### Install ember-cli
+### Install Ember CLI

-The following `npm` command installs Ember-CLI specified version in the global namespace.
-At the moment Ember-CLI version 2.3 is still in Beta phase, but it is perfect to create new Ember applications.
+The following `npm` command installs Ember CLI specified version in the global namespace.
+At the moment Ember CLI version 2.3 is still in Beta phase, but it is perfect to create new Ember applications.
 (The Ember.js and Ember Data packages are stable and production ready.)

     $ npm install -g ember-cli@2.3.0-beta.2